 Tolga holds Ph.D. in Political Science (University of Cincinnati, 2008), Master of Arts in International Relations (Eastern Illinois University, 2000) and Bachelor of Arts (Bilkent University, 1998).
 He continues to teach graduate courses in political Islam and politics in Central Asia at the University of Arizona`s International Security Studies (MA) program.

 Roy E. Pietro, Ed.D.

 Young Southeast Asian Leaders Initiative (YSEALI)

 Tel: (860) 486-4252

-Laura has worked with noncredit programming at the University of Connecticut since 2004 and has been involved with the Global Training and Development Institute’s international programming since 2009.
-She holds a Bachelor of Science degree in Human Development and Family Studies with a focus on diversity issues, a Master of Arts degree in International Studies with a focus on Cultural Studies, and a Graduate Certificate in Human Rights from UConn.
-She enjoys learning about other cultures and working with the international participants involved in educational and professional exchange programs, which are funded through the U.S. Department of State and implemented by UConn GTDI.
+Laura is the Assistant Director for UConn’s Global Training and Development Institute (GTDI).
+She provides administrative and program support for the Global Training and Development Institute’s programming for international participants.
+She holds a Master of Arts degree in International Studies with a focus on cultural studies, and a Bachelor of Science degree in Human Development and Family Studies with a focus on diversity.
+Additionally, she has completed three Graduate Certificate programs at UConn in Human Rights; Culture, Health, and Human Development; and College Instruction.
+She enjoys learning about other cultures and working with the international participants involved in educational and professional exchange programs implemented by UConn GTDI.